How to Become a Teacher Through Certification

 Are you interested in becoming a teacher but aren't sure where to start?
 It can be daunting to begin a teaching career, as there are several paths that each have advantages and disadvantages that are worth considering carefully.
 Ultimately what's important is that you pick the track that is suited both to your long-term goals and to what you are capable of taking on in your current situation.

 To learn more about how to become a teacher through certification, read on.
-Or you can see this information represented visually thought this nifty infographic.

 What is Teacher Certification and Why Do You Need It?

 Teacher certification - also known as a teaching license or a teaching credential - is required of every teacher in the US, with requirements varying by state.

 Teaching certification requirements always include mandatory coursework, classroom teaching experience, and testing.